The Legal Team

 - The Trevor Project: Provides crisis support for LGBTQ+ youth, including those affected by body image concerns and eating disorders

-- Crisis Text Line: Free, 24/7 text-based support for people in crisis, including those struggling with disordered eating
+- Crisis Text Line: Gives free, 24/7 text-based support for people in crisis, including those struggling with disordered eating

 - National Alliance on Mental Illness (NAMI): Offers support groups and educational resources for individuals facing mental health challenges, including eating disorders